-Distributions/ withdrawals • Medical You can pay the out-of-pocket expenses for yourself, your spouse, or your dependents (even if they are not covered by the HDHP) For qualified medical expenses under your HDHP, you will be automatically reimbursed when claims are submitted through the HDHP for deductible, coinsurance, and pharmacy copayments.
+For qualified medical expenses under your HDHP, you will be automatically reimbursed when claims are submitted through the HDHP for deductible, coinsurance, and pharmacy copayments.
 For expenses not covered by the HDHP, such as orthodontia, a reimbursement form must also be submitted.
-You can pay the out-of-pocket expenses for qualified medical expenses for individuals covered under the HDHP. • Medical from the funds available in your HSA.
+Distributions/ withdrawals • Medical You can pay the out-of-pocket expenses for yourself, your spouse, or your dependents (even if they are not covered by the HDHP) from the funds available in your HSA.
 See IRS Publication 502 for a list of eligible medical expenses.
+You can pay the out-of-pocket expenses for qualified medical expenses for individuals covered under the HDHP.
 Non-reimbursed qualified medical expenses are allowable if they occur after the effective date of your enrollment in this Plan.
 See Availability of funds below for information on when funds are available in the HRA.
 See IRS Publication 502 for a list of eligible medical expenses.
-Physician prescribed overthe-counter drugs and Medicare premiums are also reimbursable.
+Physician prescribed over- the-counter drugs and Medicare premiums are also reimbursable.
 Most other types of medical insurance premiums are not reimbursable. • Non-medical If you are under age 65, withdrawal of funds for non-medical expenses will create a 20% income tax penalty in addition to any other income taxes you may owe on the withdrawn funds.
 When you turn age 65, distributions can be used for any reason without being subject to the 20% penalty; however they will be subject to ordinary income tax.
 Not applicable - distributions will not be made for anything other than non-reimbursed qualified medical expenses.
-Availability of funds Funds are not available for withdrawal until all the following steps are completed: • Your enrollment in this HDHP is effective (effective date is determined by your agency in accord with the event permitting the enrollment change). • The HDHP receives record of your enrollment and initially establishes your HSA account with the fiduciary by providing information it must furnish and by contributing the minimum amount required to establish an HSA. • The fiduciary sends HSA paperwork for you to complete and the fiduciary receives the completed paperwork back from you.
+Availability of funds Funds are not available for withdrawal until all the following steps are completed: Your enrollment in this HDHP is effective (effective date is determined by your agency in accord with the event permitting the enrollment change).
+The HDHP receives record of your enrollment and initially establishes your HSA account with the fiduciary by providing information it must furnish and by contributing the minimum amount required to establish an HSA.
+The fiduciary sends HSA paperwork for you to complete and the fiduciary receives the completed paperwork back from you.
 The entire amount of your HRA will be available to you upon your enrollment in the HDHP.
 Account owner FEHB enrollee HDHP Portable You can take this account with you when you change plans, separate or retire.

 If you do not enroll in another HDHP, you can no longer contribute to your HSA.
-See page 82 for HSA eligibility.
+See page 76 for HSA eligibility.
 If you retire and remain in this HDHP, you may continue to use and accumulate credits in your HRA.
 If you terminate employment or change health plans, only eligible expenses incurred while covered under the HDHP will be eligible for reimbursement subject to timely filing requirements.
 Unused funds are forfeited.
 Annual rollover Yes, accumulates without a maximum cap.
 Yes, accumulates without a maximum cap.
-Health Incentive Account Reward dollars earned in your health incentive account are automatically applied to copays and coinsurance once your plan deductible is met.
+Health Incentive Account Reward dollars earned in your health incentive account are automatically applied to pharmacy copayments and coinsurance once your plan deductible is met.
 The reward dollars you earn carry over from year to year, up to two times the annual deductible.
 For the HDHP option, you must meet your deductible first, before you can use HIA dollars.
-Reward dollars earned in your health incentive account are automatically applied to copays and coinsurance once your plan deductible is met.
+Reward dollars earned in your health incentive account are automatically applied to pharmacy copayments and coinsurance once your plan deductible is met.
 The reward dollars you earn carry over from year to year, up to two times the annual deductible.
 For the HDHP option, you must meet your deductible first, before you can use HIA dollars.